JamesEArnold/WBFS/docs/ROADMAP.md

     - Added proper shadow and spacing for improved visual hierarchy

 ### Phase 2.4: About Page Components
-- [ ] Update About page layout and styling
+- [x] Update About page layout and styling
   - Location: `/app/about/page.tsx`
-  - Implementation: Migrate to new design while preserving content
+  - Implementation: Migrated to new design while preserving content
   - Key features:
-    - Hero section with image
+    - Hero section with yellow background and centered title
-    - Biography section
+    - Biography section with stylized image
+    - Career timeline with card-based layout
-    - Accomplishments section
+    - Accomplishments and vision sections
+    - Personal note with signature
   - Reference: Sheriff Central About.tsx
   - Implementation Notes:
-    - Ensure 'use client' directive remains at the top of the file
-    - Maintain meta tags for SEO
-    - Import appropriate components from new UI library
-    - Keep all existing bio text content but reformat with new styling
+    - Preserved all existing bio text content and career timeline
+    - Implemented the black/yellow color scheme consistently
+    - Used the rotated shadow effect for images matching Sheriff Central design
+    - Added mobile-responsive grid layout for timeline and accomplishments
+    - Organized content into clear, distinct sections for better user experience
+    - Maintained the "YOU!" styling with the skewed yellow background accent

 ### Phase 2.5: Events Page Components
 - [ ] Update Events page with new design